 3. TestDisk Data Recovery (Windows & Mac)

-TestDisk freeware solution is only applicable to partition recovery.
+TestDisk is a freeware solution that shines the most when it comes to partition recovery.
 It is a command-line tool that supports many operating systems and filesystems.
 The app is still supported by its developer and is available in a bootable version.

 - Wide operating system and filesystem support;